Does stress impact hair colour? It’s a bit of a grey area…

-Some lifestyle factors such as not smoking, ensuring adequate micronutrient (vitamins and minerals) intake and minimising the production of reactive oxygen species may play a preventative role.
+Some lifestyle factors such as not smoking, ensuring adequate micronutrient intake and minimising the production of reactive oxygen species may play a preventative role.

 Alas, arguably the factors that contribute the most, genetics and aging cannot be modified.

-Overall there is little evidence that supports the perception that stress increases the likelihood of hair greying, and none of the evidence there is in living humans.
-Stress is of course associated with a number of other outcomes that negatively influence health, including, but not limited to: anxiety, depression, compromised sleep quality, impaired glycaemic control, increased insulin secretion and weight gain.
-This has previously been discussed here.
+Overall there is little evidence that supports the perception that stress increases the likelihood of hair greying.
+And none of the evidence there is in living humans.
+Stress is associated with other outcomes that negatively influence health.
+Including anxiety, depression, compromised sleep quality, impaired glycaemic control, increased insulin secretion and weight gain.

 The process of hair greying is not fully understood and thus is far from conclusive.
-Oxidative stress is only one piece of the puzzle and more research is needed to better understand the underlying mechanisms behind the greying process.
+Oxidative stress is only one piece of the puzzle.
+More research is needed to better understand the underlying mechanisms behind the greying process.